-- A. Employees covered by this Agreement will receive three sets of uniforms per fiscal year including shirts and pants.
+- A. EFull-time employees covered by this Agreement will receive three sets of uniforms per fiscal year including shirts and pants.
 The Employer will also provide one Carhart or equivalent quality jacket per contract.
 Subject to the Employer's approval, replacement items will be provided as needed.
-The Employer will provide all safety and rain gear as needed. - B. Employees covered by this Agreement will be reimbursed up to one hundred and four dollars (\$104) per fiscal year upon receipt of purchase for quality work shoes or orthotics.
+The Employer will provide all safety and rain gear as needed. - B. Upon presentation of an original receipt of purchase, full-time

+Eemployees covered by this Agreement will be reimbursed up to one hundred and four-twenty five dollars (\$12504) per fiscal year upon receipt of purchase for quality work shoes or orthotics.
 Employees are expected to wear these shoes or orthotics on the job except where the law requires the wearing of steel-toed shoes. - B.C.
-Management will furnish two shirts per contract to part-time employees.
+The Employer will provide all safety and rain gear to be stored and used on site as needed. - C.D.
+Part-time employees will be furnished with Management will furnish two shirts per contract to part-time employees.